parsiya/parsiya.net/content/post/2021/2021-10-24-semgrep-autofix/index.markdown

 We want to add a comment before the vuln location.
 Things like remediation messages or annotations are good candidates.
-I am gonna use the previous example (Go) but, most programming languages that do not rely on whitespace and use `//` should be similar.
+I am gonna use the previous example (Go), but most programming languages that do not rely on whitespace and use `//` should be similar.

 ```yaml